Mrs. Lauri Siverson « Teacher Connection / Documents / Calendar

 - GET CURIOUS!
 Find a topic or problem that interests you and think of a way that you could test an aspect of that topic.
 You can also search on the Internet for experiments that may spark your interest.
 There is a pdf document listed below with links to many science fair websites.

 - Please note that topics involving the testing of humans, animals, and microbiology will be required to take the GREEN path during their 6th grade year.
 This is due to very complicated paperwork that is required for these topics.
+The project then becomes more about the paperwork than the actual project.
+In 6th grade, we want students to focus on learning the scientific process.

 - Parents and students will sign showing their commitment to the project.